ballerina-platform/module-ballerinax-zoom.meetings/examples/list-all-meetings/list-all-meetings.md

-# Zoom Meetings - List all Meetings
+# Zoom Meetings - List all meetings

 This example demonstrates how to **retrieve and list all Zoom meetings** for a given user using the Zoom Meetings API.
 This is useful for displaying scheduled meetings, integrating with dashboards, or building internal tools for scheduling visibility.